-- Fixed remuneration;
+- Fixed remuneration; - Variable remuneration.

-- Variable remuneration;

-- Share Options;

-- Additional benefits.

 The Remuneration framework is based on the position level, with a Fixed remuneration range and other Remuneration indicators assigned to the specific position level.
 The position level is determined by assessing the required competence, qualification, experience, level of responsibility, the authority to make decisions and work complexity.